Zachti/phoneBook/README.md

 ## Health Endpoint

-Additionally, the application provides a /health endpoint to ensure that the database is up and running.
+The application provides a /health endpoint to ensure that the database is up and running.

 ## Service API